ywamjapan/ywamjapan.org/content/ja/training/kobe-2021sofm/hero.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "2020 School of Frontier Missions (Online)"
+title = "2021 School of Frontier Missions （オンライン）"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 # hero_media = "hero-academic.png"